Keeping Chickens in Saint Paul

 Things to Consider

-Across the country, chicken-keeping is enjoying a renaissance in urban settings as community members are raising chickens to provide locally-sourced eggs.
-Saint Paul requires a permit to keep chicken and other fowl in the City.
-The following are resources to assist you in making decisions about raising chickens or other fowl on your property:
+Across the country, chicken-keeping is enjoying a renaissance in urban settings as community members raise chickens to provide locally-sourced eggs.
+The City of Saint Paul requires a permit to keep, handle, and raise chickens and other fowl.
+Listed below are resources to assist with making decisions about raising chickens or other fowl.

 My Pet Chicken